Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 Shared content may not reflect the policies of Tilburg University on the use of AI.

 How to use Artificial Intelligence (AI) as a student or in essays, assignments, theses, or for research is something we at tilburg.ai aim to shed light on in every article.
 Tilburg.ai is an initiative to responsibly integrate AI into education, which means that an important aspect of using AI for research is to cite its usage properly.
-Accordingly, This article discusses how to properly cite AI usage in your Academic work.
+Accordingly, This article discusses how to cite AI usage in your Academic work properly.

 More specifically, this article focuses on referencing AI usage using the APA Style and provides an example for explanation purposes.